evanthegrayt/standup_md/README.md

 git clone https://github.com/evanthegrayt/standup_md.git
 cd standup_md

-# Manually install as a gem
-gem build standup_md.gemspec
-gem install standup_md

-# OR use rake to link it to /usr/local/bin/standup
+# Use rake to build and install the gem.
 rake install

-# OR manually link it somewhere
+# OR manually link the execuable somewhere.
+If you use this method, you cannot
+# move the repository after you link it!
 ln -s $PWD/bin/standup /usr/local/bin
 ```